nrwl/workshop-nx-labs/pre-workshop-instructions.md

 The following are required to be able to work with the workshop code on your local machine:
 - Node.js
 - Git
-- Angular CLI and Nx Schematics installed globally (can be done with NPM or Yarn)
+- Angular CLI and Nx Schematics installed globally (done with NPM or Yarn)
   ```console
   npm install -g @angular/cli @nrwl/schematics
   ```